matter-labs/zksync-era/docs/external-node/01_intro.md

 ## Alpha phase disclaimer

-Warning: the external node is in the alpha phase, and not suitable for production use.
+Warning: the external node is in the alpha phase, and should be used with caution.

 ## What is the external node